DarioRepoRuler/varstif_locomotion/README.md

 ![Overview Architecture](./docs/architecture.png)

 The reinforcement learning technique used is **PPO (Proximal Policy Optimization)**.
 The simulation enviroment used is Mujoco-MJX.
-Different controls are implemented to offer a fair comparison:
+Different control architectures are implemented to offer a fair comparison to the SOTA:
-- Position-based control
+- Position-based control (shown as blue dashed feedback loop)
 - Torque-based control
-- Position + stiffness (and damping) control
+- Position + stiffness (and damping) control (shown as black feedback loop)

 The focus of this project is on the "position + stiffness (and damping)" control paradigm, as it is the main topic of research for the master's thesis.

 ## Requirements
-For the efficient execution of this repo, a GPU is strongly required.
+For the efficient execution of this repo, a GPU is strongly recommended.
 All of this code was executed under: `Ubuntu 22.0.4` with a GPU: ` NVIDIA GeForce GTX 1060 6GB`.
 Under normal settings such as 4096 parallelised environments with flat floor training required about 3GB of VRAM.